-- Grade scale: A (90-100), B (80-89), C (70-79), D (60-69), and F (0-59) - Grade calculation: Test 1 (30%), Test 2 (30%), Project (30%), Labs (10%) - The instructor reserves the right to make reasonable changes in performance evaluation as needed. - The instructor also reserves the right to make substantial changes in the structure of the course if the modality of the course must be changed. - Any request for re-grading must be submitted to the teaching assistant within one week of the completion of grading.
+- Grade scale: A (90-100), B (80-89), C (70-79), D (60-69), and F (0-59) - Grade calculation: C Quiz (5%), Test 1 (20%), Test 2 (20%), Labs (25%), Project (30%) - Failure to submit all labs substantially complete will automatically result in a failing grade. - The instructor reserves the right to make reasonable changes in performance evaluation as needed. - The instructor also reserves the right to make substantial changes in the structure of the course if the modality of the course must be changed. - Any request for re-grading must be submitted to the teaching assistant within one week of the completion of grading.
 If, after requesting a re-grade from the teaching assistant and getting a response, you may refer the case to the instructor if you think further action is needed.